Table of Contents

 Because of the big gap in ideals and conduct between the Christian and non-Christian, to enter into any binding relationship in marriage confronts the Christian with the alternatives of abandoning his principles or enduring difficulties.
 Therefore, the counsel in 2 Corinthians 6:14 is essential to heed.

-The person that does not accept Christ as his Savior, and His teachings as his standard of belief and conduct, to him, the ideals of Christianity are viewed as undesirable and foolishness (1 Cor.
-1:18).
+The person that does not accept Christ as his Savior, and His teachings as his standard of belief and conduct, to him, the ideals of Christianity are viewed as undesirable and foolishness (1 Corinthians 1:18).
 And because of his outlook, the unbeliever often finds it most difficult to tolerate a pattern of conduct that tends to restrict his own ways of living.

 In His service,